View as Map

 Best Vietnamese Restaurants in Tucson

 Furthermore, look at other entrees beyond banh mi and spring (or summer) rolls.
 Keep an eye out for crispy sizzling crepes known as banh xeo and com tam rice plates.
+Together, they reveal the depth and versatility of Vietnamese cooking.

 Here’s our guide to some of the best Vietnamese restaurants in Tucson.